 Below are the top five most dangerous jobs in the U.S. as of 2018.

-You probably wouldn’t expect refuse and recyclable material collectors to be among the most dangerous jobs in the U.S., but waste collecting is an industry with a high incident of transportation accidents – not to mention slips and falls that regularly injure workers.
+You probably wouldn’t expect refuse and recyclable material collectors to be among the most dangerous jobs in the U.S., but waste collecting is an industry with a high incidence of transportation accidents – not to mention slips and falls that regularly injure workers.
 A fair amount of the transportation accidents that result in fatalities among workers in this industry are classified as “pedestrian vehicular incidents,” meaning that a number of workers are killed after being struck by someone else’s car.
 According to the Bureau of Labor Statistics, as of 2016 there were:

 The act of climbing atop of a roof is dangerous in its own right; performing work that involves heavy lifting, climbing, bending, and kneeling, often in extremely hot weather, puts roofers at risk of experiencing serious accidents.
 As of 2016, the Bureau of Labor Statistics reports:

 Aircraft pilots and flight engineers regularly have inconsistent work schedules often involving overnight layovers.
 The demands of the job often lead to exhaustion, which increases the risk of accidents.
 As of 2016, aircraft pilots and flight engineers experienced: